Charles Fossey

-Charles Fosse Fossey was primarily an archaeologist.
+Charles Fossey was primarily an archaeologist.
 He organised a number of expeditions to the Middle East.

-Fosse was a disciple of the famous French sociologist Émile Durkheim, which was reflected in the methodical side of his research in the field of social relations in Mesopotamia.
+Fossey was a disciple of the famous French sociologist Émile Durkheim, which was reflected in the methodical side of his research in the field of social relations in Mesopotamia.

 Charles Fossey had no high-profile titles or honours: his whole life was dedicated to his one passion, Assyriology.

 Nevertheless, he held the following positions: